nelsonaloysio/networkx-temporal/docs/source/index.rst

    $ pip install networkx-temporal

-Optionally, support for plotting graphs may be additionally installed with:
+Additional support for plotting graphs may be optionally installed with:

 .. code-block:: bash